LLNL/axom/src/axom/sidre/docs/sphinx/mfem_sidre_datacollection.rst

 Uses
 --------------

-The data in an instance of the ``SidreDataCollection`` class can be saved to a file using a variety of formats.
+The data in an instance of the ``MFEMSidreDataCollection`` class can be saved to a file using a variety of formats.
 This provides visualization and restart capabilities, as these files can also be loaded back into an instance of the class.